CodeAsAnInfrastructure/CodeAsAnInfrastructure.github.io/making-a-custom-sfb-api-a-poc.md

 Now, the script was hardcoded with a username, so that needs to be able to accept parameters that come in from the Function App.
 After modifying that and a couple of tweaks to the C# Function App, we have the following set of code;

 ` place working code here `

+# What the Function App Returns
+Because the PowerShell script we run returns a json string, this is what we get back from the Function App, too.
+However, in the path from the script to the Function App, our `DateTime` objects are represented as `/Date(1497525951000)/` rather than `15/06/2017 8:55:51 PM`.
+When pasting the JSON into Visual Studio as a Class, the DateTime fields were set to that, so it looks like no further work is needed.
+We have a JSON string that we can use how we see fit.

+# Next Steps
+The PowerShell script has a password saved in it in clear text, which is a pretty big no-no. These credentials should be stored in Key Vault and called when required.
+You can see how I did this here.